How to Transcribe MP4 Videos to Text

 Post-Transcription Editing

-• Homophones: "their" vs. "there," "to" vs. "too"
+• Homophones: "their" vs "there," "to" vs "too"

-• Filler words: Remove "um," "uh," "like" for polished transcripts
+• Filler words: strip "um," "uh," "like" if you want it polished

 Exporting Transcripts in Different Formats